realworldocaml/book/en/concurrent-programming-with-async.md

 different events at the same time, responding immediately to whatever event happens first.

-A common approach to concurrency is to use preemptive system threads, which is the most common solution in languages like Java or C#.
+One approach to concurrency is to use preemptive system threads, which is the dominant approach in languages like Java or C#.
 In this model, each task that may require simultaneous waiting is given an operating system thread of its own, so it can block without stopping the entire program.

-Other language runtimes such as JavaScript are single-threaded, and applications register function callbacks to be triggered upon external events such as a timeout or browser click.
+Another approach is to have a single-threaded program where that single thread runs an _event loop_, whose job is to react to external events like timeouts or mouse clicks by invoking a callback function that has been registered for that purpose.
+This approach shows up in languages like JavaScript that have single-threaded runtimes as well as in many GUI toolkits.

 Each of these mechanisms has its own trade-offs.
 System threads require significant memory and other resources per thread.
-Also, the operating system can arbitrarily interleave the execution of system threads, requiring the programmer to carefully protect shared resources with locks and condition variables, which can be exceedingly error-prone.
+Also, the operating system can arbitrarily interleave the execution of system threads, requiring the programmer to carefully protect shared resources with locks and condition variables, which is exceedingly error-prone.

 Single-threaded event-driven systems, on the other hand, execute a